sesopenko/chimera-mount/README.md

 # What is the Chimera Hotend

-The Chimera hotend is a hot-end from E3D which supports the extrusion of two different types of plastic while using the same heatsink.
+[The Chimera Hotend](https://wiki.e3d-online.com/Cyclops_&_Chimera_Documentation#Mounting_Considerations) is a hot-end from E3D which supports the extrusion of two different types of plastic while using the same heatsink.
 It reduces the overall size of the hotend compared to two separate hotends.